 Tips & Warnings

-1)If you just want the elderscrolls money quick, don’t care at all about gameplay, and you don’t mind cheating, here are a couple of full-on exploits for unlimited gold.
+1)If you just want money quick, don’t care at all about gameplay, and you don’t mind cheating, here are a couple of full-on exploits for unlimited gold.
 There’s even a free house exploit.
 These ‘sploits honestly seem less fun than actually playing the game, and don’t blame me if these are patched soon, so I don’t condone or recommend using them.

 2)Keep in mind: Your speech skill is raised with each transaction you make, so sell items separately, always.
 If you’re unloading 5 daggers, sell them to the merchants one at a time for a five-fold boost in skill points.